 Notwithstanding the day selected proved to be one of the most unpleasant of the present "rainy season," a goodly num-ber of the friends assembled in the Public Free Circle Room at the ap-pointed hour.
-The place of meeting had been tastefully decorated with the banners and flags of Children's Lyceum No. 1, of Boston, the work being accomplished under the direction of Messrs.
-J. B. Hatch, Conductor, and G. A. Downs, Assistant Conductor of that flourishing school.
-On the platform table was placed a fine basket of flowers.
+The place of meeting had been tasterully decorated with the banners and days of Children's Lycaum No. 1 and flags of Children's Lyceum No. 1, of Boston, the work being accomplished under the direction of Messrs.
+J. B. Hatch, Con-ductor, and G. A. Downs, Assistant Con-ductor of that flourishing school.
+On the platform table was placed a fine basket of lowers

-Mr. Andrew Jackson Davis being introduced, spoke as follows: I am very happy to be here with these ladies and centlemen. whom I believe are brothers and sisters in our common cause, the cause of human happiness and human progress.
-I was notified that this occasion was to be informal in its character, and that I was to meet at these Reception Rooms with friends and well-wishers, and I am happy to be here and exchange with you all the spirit of goodwill which has brought us together.
-I am very glad that we have a common cause, a ersal feeling, and to which I desire to give the fullest expression; to do something in a real and kindly way towards testifying to one another that we are engaged in the front of a very great and almost endless battle with Error on every side, a conflict
+Mr. Andrew Jackson Davis being introduced, spoke as follows: I am very happy to be here with these ladies and gentlemen, whom I believe are brothers and sisters in our common cause, the cause of human happiness and human progress.
+1 was notified that this occasion was to be informal in its character, and that I was to meet at In its character, and that I was to meet at these Reception Rooms with friends-and well-wishers, and I am happy to be here and exchange with you all the spirit of good-will which has brought us together.
+I am very glad that we have a common cause, a universal feeling, and to which I desire to give the fullest expression; to do something in a real and kindly way towards testifying to one another that we are engaged in the front of a very great and almost endless battle with Error on every side, a conflict battle with Error on every side, a conflict